-- 1 HB236
+- 1 HB364

-- 2 156473-1
+- 2 166668-1

 - 3 By Representative Hall

-- 4 RFD: Commerce and Small Business
+- 4 RFD: State Government

-- 5 First Read: 15-JAN-14
+- 5 First Read: 31-MAR-15

+1 166668-1:n:03/31/2015:DSM/agb LRS2015-1343

+2

+3

+4

+5

+6

+7

+8 SYNOPSIS: Under existing law, there is no specific

+9 statute or rule that prohibits wage differentials

+10 between minorities and non-minorities who are

+11 performing the same job.

+12 This bill would establish the Equal Pay

+13 Remedies and Enforcement Act.
+The bill would

+14 express certain legislative findings regarding wage

+15 differentials between males, females, minorities,

+16 and non-minorities.
+The bill would create the Equal

+17 Pay Commission to study wage disparities and report

+18 its findings and recommendations to the Speaker of

+19 the House of Representatives for transmission to

+20 the Governor and the Legislature.

+21

+22 A BILL

+23 TO BE ENTITLED

+24 AN ACT

+25

-156473-1:n:01/10/2014:DSM/th LRS2014-73 1 2 3 4 5 6 7 SYNOPSIS: Under existing law, there is no specific 8 statute or rule that prohibits wage differentials 9 10 between minorities and non-minorities who are 11 performing the same job.
-This bill would establish the Equal Pay 12 13 Remedies and Enforcement Act.
-The bill would express certain legislative findings regarding wage 14 15 differentials between males, females, minorities, 16 and non-minorities.
-The bill would create the Equal 17 Pay Commission to study wage disparities and report 18 its findings and recommendations to the Speaker of 19 the House of Representatives for transmission to 20 the Governor and the Legislature.
-21 22 A BTTT 23 TO BE ENTITLED 24 AN ACT 25 26 To establish the Equal Pay Remedies and Enforcement 27 Act; to express certain legislative findings regarding wage differentials between males, females, minorities, and non-minorities; to create the Equal Pay Commission; and to require the commission to study and report on wage disparities with its recommendations to the Speaker of the House of Representatives for transmission to the Governor and the Legislature.
+26 To establish the Equal Pay Remedies and Enforcement

+27 Act; to ex press certain legislative findings regarding wage

+differentials between males, females, minorities, and non-minorities; to create the Equal Pay Commission; and to require the commission to study and report on wage disparities with its recommendations to the Speaker of the House of Representatives for transmission to the Governor and the Legislature.

-7 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

-8 Section 1.
-This act shall be known and may be cited 9 as the Equal Pay Remedies and Enforcement Act.
+Section 1.
+This act shall be known and may be cited as the Equal Pay Remedies and Enforcement Act.

-10 Section 2. (a) Despite federal and state laws 11 banning discrimination in employment and pay, in both the 12 private and public sector, wage differentials persist between 13 women and men, and between minorities and non-minorities in 14 the same jobs, and in jobs that are dissimilar, but require 15 equivalent composites of skill, effort, responsibility, and 16 working conditions.
+Section 2. (a) Despite federal and state laws banning discrimination in employment and pay, in both the private and public sector, wage differentials persist between women and men, and between minorities and non-minorities in the same jobs, and in jobs that are dissimilar, but require equivalent composites of skill, effort, responsibility, and working conditions.

-(b) Wage discrimination not only harms women and people of color, it depresses living standards, contributes to higher poverty rates among female-headed and minority households, prevents the maximum utilization of available labor resources, causes labor disputes that burden commerce, and violates the state's expressed policy against discrimination.

-(c) Many people work in occupations that are dominated by individuals of their own sex, race, or national origin, and discrimination in hiring, job assignment, and promotion has played a role in establishing and maintaining segregated work forces.
+- (b) Wage discrimination not only harms women and people of color, it depresses living standards, contributes to higher poverty rates among female-headed and minority households, prevents the maximum utilization of available labor resources, causes labor disputes that burden commerce, and violates the state's expressed policy against discrimination. - (c) Many people work in occupations that are dominated by individuals of their own sex, race, or national origin, and discrimination in hiring, job assignment, and promotion has played a role in establishing and maintaining segregated work forces.

-Page 2

-3 (d) Current remedies imposed on employers who 4 practice discrimination in pay between men and women, and 5 between minorities and non-minorities, have proven to be only 6 partially effective in eliminating the wage disparities.

-(e) (1) Understanding the full extent and the causes of wage disparities between men and women, and between minorities and non-minorities, in the private and public sectors, would enable the state to take more effective measures to reduce disparities and to eliminate discrimination in wage setting.

-13 (2) This act is enacted to protect the health and 14 welfare of individual residents and improve the overall labor 15 environment by correcting and deterring discriminatory wage 16 practices based on sex, race, or national origin; developing 17 reliable data about the extent of such wage discrimination; 18 and providing greater understanding about its causes.

-Section 3. (a) The Equal Pay Commission is established.

-(b) Within 90 days after the effective date of this act, the commission shall be composed of nine members appointed as follows:

-(1) Two representatives of business in the state, who are appointed by the Speaker of the House of Representatives from among individuals nominated by state business organizations and business trade associations.
+- (d) Current remedies imposed on employers who practice discrimination in pay between men and women, and between minorities and non-minorities, have proven to be only partially effective in eliminating the wage disparities. - (e) (1) Understanding the full extent and the causes of wage disparities between men and women, and between minorities and non-minorities, in the private and public sectors, would enable the state to take more effective measures to reduce disparities and to eliminate discrimination in wage setting. - (2) This act is enacted to protect the health and welfare of individual residents and improve the overall labor environment by correcting and deterring discriminatory wage practices based on sex, race, or national origin; developing reliable data about the extent of such wage discrimination; and providing greater understanding about its causes. - Section 3. (a) The Equal Pay Commission is established. - (b) Within 90 days after the effective date of this act, the commission shall be composed of nine members appointed as follows: - (1) Two representatives of business in the state, who are appointed by the Speaker of the House of Representatives from among individuals nominated by state business organizations and business trade associations.